Al Ramsawack

 Albert Ramsawack (25 August 1932 – 25 September 2021) was a Trinidad and Tobago folklorist, author, broadcaster and educator who was the author of more than 300 children's stories and books including the Folklore Stories of Trinidad and Tobago.
 Born in Sangre Grande, Ramsawack lived most of his life in Rousillac in south Trinidad.
 Ramsawack was awarded the Hummingbird Medal (Silver) in 2004 and a Certificate of Recognition from the Environmental Management Authority in 2021 in recognition of his environmental stewardship.

 Early life and education

-Ramsawack was born Sangre Grande in northeast Trinidad, near Santa Estella Estate, one of the largest cocoa estates in the Caribbean.
+On 25 August 1932 Ramsawack was born in Sangre Grande in northeast Trinidad, near Santa Estella Estate, one of the largest cocoa estates in the Caribbean.
 He was the sixth child of nine children.
 The family moved to Siparia when Ramsawack was 11, and later moved to Princes Town.
 He attended Presentation College in San Fernando before attending teachers' training college in Port of Spain.
 He later returned to south Trinidad, settling in La Romaine and Marabella before finally settling in Rousillac.